dltmjk/ellul/content/zettelkasten/literature notes/Epistemic Consequentialism/Essay Planning/Essay Parts/Accounts/Account Notes.md

 1. Outline
-	1. Causal modelling found within Pearl (2009) and Spirtes, Glymour, and Scheines (2000).
-Find More.
-We need to introduce prerequisites
+	1. Formalizing a DAG (Directed acryllic graph) as found within causal modelling literature within Pearl (2009) and Spirtes, Glymour, and Scheines (2000).
-		1. DAG (Directed acryllic graph)
+	2. How credences and evidence will be defined in this model.
+Taking inspiration from Causal Bayesian Networks.
+	3. How evidence will affect this DAG

-	2. "Intervention" to prove causality, Ricola pg 1946
+	4. "Intervention" to prove causality, Ricola pg 1946
 		1. It is impossible to explain the actual dynamics of causal relevance we can model it in this way
-	3. We can represent credal, or evidential sets with variables.
+	5. We can represent credal, or evidential sets with variables.
 		1. Why is it a probability distribution
 			1. We follow from Weisberg and Pettigrew in allowed for credences to lie in the span of your possible future credences.
 			2. That is, if your current credence function is $c$ and your possible future credence functions are $c_1, \ldots, c_n$, then there should be $0 \leq \lambda_1, \ldots, \lambda_n \leq 1$ such that $\sum_{i=1}^{n} \lambda_i = 1$ and $c = \sum_{i=1}^{n} \lambda_i c_i$